Air New Zealand Rebrands Airpoints To Koru & Adds New Status Tier

 Airpoints is now called Koru

 The Koru launch is more of a cosmetic rebrand, and with the exception of the new Koru Black tier, not much is actually changing.
-At least the Koru branding seems cool, and is unmistakably Kiwi.
+At least the Koru branding seems cool and is unmistakably Kiwi.

 New Koru Black Status Tier

-The biggest part of this whole announcement is the introduction of a new Koru Black tier, which sits a the top of the status ladder, above Koru Platinum.
+The biggest part of this whole announcement is the introduction of a new Koru Black tier, which sits at the top of the status ladder, above Koru Platinum.
 To qualify, members must earn over 3,200 Status Points, including 1,920 from qualifying flights in a year.

 - Koru Circle: allowing you to share your perks with family or friends